Glossary of Terms

 A trail of value elements containing different Ids, variables and characters.

 A team is a group of people that work together on the same project.

 A theme is a group of user stories that contribute to a common goal.
 It is the highest level in the user story hierarchy.

 A user story is an element used in Agile software development that contains a short, simple and complete description of a task that needs to be completed by a user.

 A data-oriented language that is used to create a configuration and provide a human-readable file format.

 Copado Continuous Delivery

-- Quality Gate: A set of tests that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.
+An automation is a set of tests or flows that will run as part of a continuous delivery process to ensure quality by identifying failures prior to deploying.

-- Metadata Group: A metadata group is a collection of metadata items to which you can apply different quality gates.
+A metadata group is a collection of metadata items to which you can apply different automations or quality gates.

 Quality and Compliance